tengku-hanis/jomresearchwebsite/content/webinar_detail/2024-03-01-correlation-and-regression-analysis-using-spss-jamovi/index.en.md

 categories: []
 tags: []
 ---
-**This webinar is open for registration.**
+The material for this webinar is available for purchase:

 - Title: Correlation and regression analysis using SPSS & jamovi
-- Date: March 10, 2024 (Sunday)
-- Time: 09.00 am-03.00 pm (MYT)
-- Location: Google Meet
 - Language: English
-- Fee: RM70 (recording, slides, dummy data, and e-certificate)
+- Price: RM70 (recording, slides, and dummy data)
 - Prerequisite: Basic knowledge of SPSS and jamovi, for those without the basics, you can either:
     - Buy our webinars' recording - [an introduction to SPSS & jamovi -  RM30](https://tinyurl.com/recordingintrospssjamovi)
     - Or watch some introductory videos on SPSS & jamovi on YouTube